 The World Bar

 If you consider yourself a cocktail lover or someone who likes a trendy vibe The World Bar is a top choice when skiing in Queenstown.
 It’s one of the best places to party in Queenstown and as the sun sets and the ski fields close it fills with people for a fun and exciting après ski.
-They also have lots of craft beer on tap as well as a famous mulled wine for a relaxing thing to do in Queenstown.
+They also have lots of craft beer on tap as well as a famous mulled wine.

 Rhino’s Ski Shack

 The name really says it all and for the partier among us, it’s a top choice for après ski.
-Once again it’s not a fancy place but for those wanting to get a little tipsy straight from the hill, it’s one of my go-to places to hang out.
+Once again it’s not a fancy place but for those wanting to get a little tipsy straight from the hill, Rhino’s Ski Shack is one of my go-to places to hang out.
 I love the dimmed lighting, especially with my ski helmet hair!

 Little Blackwood